 Why is a fintech stack important?

-The right fintech stack has never been more important.
-Organizations need to carefully consider their investment in tools that help digitize and optimize existing accounting systems and processes.
+Today, a fintech stack is crucial to your business.
+That’s because your organization needs to consider investing in tools that will help digitize and optimize your existing accounting systems and processes.
 Why?
-Working with the right systems leads to improved productivity, efficiency, and business value.
-Companies also require different systems depending on industry, maturity stage, and company goals.
+Because working with the right systems leads to improved productivity, efficiency, and business value.
+However, it’s not one size fits all.
+In fact, companies will require different systems depending on the industry, maturity stage, and company goals.

 - Fintech influencer and Forbes writer Ron Shevlin recently aggregated all the fintech companies sharing free technology during the coronavirus crisis.

-A fintech stack, or financial technology stack, is a group of connected tools used to run, support, improve and optimize finance, accounting, and operational processes at an organization.
+A fintech stack, or financial technology stack, is a group of connected tools that are used to run, support, improve and optimize finance, accounting, and operational processes at an organization.

 What are the core elements of a financial stack?